Contact Us

 Watercolor workshops over the years also influenced Joyce.
 She attended workshops with Frank Webb in Maryland, Zoltan Szabo in Maine, Skip Lawrence in Maryland, and Tom Lynch in Texas.
 Joyce enjoyed painting landscapes of the northeast, southwest, and the Texas Hill Country where she lived for 15 years before moving to Georgia.

-Rate: $30 per hour
+Rate for Adults: $30 per hour

 Artwork courtesy of Joyce Clair

-Artwork Courtesy of Mel Rothchild
+Artwork Courtesy of Alan R. Young

 Picture